go-faster/oteldb/ROADMAP.md

   - [ ] Performance tracking commit-to-commit
   - [ ] Write performance
   - [ ] Query set for read performance testing
+- [ ] Documentation for contributors and developers
+- [ ] Documentation for users